bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-xamarin-apps.md

 #### Android

-For Android, you need an APK and you need to sign that APK.
+For Android, you need an APK/AAB and you need to sign that APK/AAB.
 Bitrise makes that happen with the **Android Sign** Step.
 The Step requires a keystore file, a keystore password and a keystore alias.

 1. [Create a code signing identity in Visual Studio](https://docs.microsoft.com/en-us/xamarin/android/deploy-test/signing/?tabs=vswin).
 2. Upload the keystore file to Bitrise: open the Workflow Editor of your app, go to the **Code Signing** tab and upload the file to the `ANDROID KEYSTORE FILE` section.